 - guidance relating to existing software and hardware about how and why to enable accessibility features

 The implementation guide is written with a focus on the experiences of students and staff with lived experience of disability.
-It is also important to note that the public, who access University materials, locations, and software, will also benefit.
+It is also important to note that all users, including the public, who access University materials, locations, and software, will also benefit.